 - Backlog: The backlog is a container for future work.
 Many times you create a task but you don’t know when you’ll work on it, so it’s added to the backlog.
 It’s possible to add tasks directly to milestones too.

-- Planned: HacknPlan is designed for iterative development, so when a task is ready to be started it should be assigned to a milestone.
+- Planned: HacknPlan is designed for iterative development, so when a task is ready to be started it should be assigned to a specific kanban board, where the work is tracked.
 This puts the task in the Planned stage, meaning that it will be accomplished during a specific milestone but it hasn’t been started yet.

 - In progress: This means someone already started working on the task.